School Daze: Plot

-The weekend's festivities begin, and the Gamma brothers nearly come to blows with Dap and his fellow protestors at the homecoming parade.
-After the Mission football team suffers an embarrassing loss, Cloud and McPherson threaten Dap with expulsion if he continues his activism.
-Dap and his friends drive into town to eat at KFC, where they are harassed by locals who resent them as privileged college boys.
+On Saturday, the weekend's festivities begin, and the Gamma brothers nearly come to blows with Dap and his fellow protestors at the homecoming parade.
+After the Mission football team suffers an embarrassing loss at the homecoming football game, Dap is called into McPherson's office and informed by Cloud that if he continues with his protests he will be expelled.
+Da Fellas drive into town to eat at a local KFC, where they are harassed by locals who resent them as privileged college boys.
 Returning to campus, Dap confronts Julian about Darrell's pledge status.
-At the Greeks’ step show, a performance by Dap and his friends leads to a brawl with the Gammas.
+On Sunday, at the Greeks' step show, a performance by Da Fellas (as "the brothers of Fellas Phi Fellas") leads to a brawl with the Gammas.
 Seeking out Rachel, Dap is humiliated by her dorm neighbors, but he and Rachel reconcile.

-Darrell and the Gamma pledges endure a grueling initiation and are welcomed as new members.
+That evening, following a grueling initiation, the Gammites are welcomed as new members.
 At the school dance, Dap's roommate Grady hits it off with a female student and coaxes her to his room, but she refuses to stay when Dap and Rachel are already there.
-As the Gammas celebrate, Julian forces Jane to have sex with Darrell, but rejects her afterward.
-Darrell excitedly informs Dap, who is infuriated.
-At sunrise, Dap wakes the entire campus from the previous night's debauchery.
-A tearful Julian arrives and stands eye-to-eye with Dap, who breaks the fourth wall to tell the audience directly, “Please, wake up”.
+As the Gammas celebrate, Julian becomes annoyed with Jane.
+Singling out Half-Pint, Julian orders him to sleep with Jane as a final test.
+Although Half-Pint is uncomfortable with Julian's request, Jane insists she would do anything for Julian.
+Afterward, Julian accuses Jane of prioritizing the fraternity and his position as leader over him, and breaks up with her.
+Darrell excitedly informs Dap that he slept with Jane by Julian's orders; infuriated that his cousin has become an entitled Gamma, Dap disowns him.
+At sunrise, Dap runs to the center of the campus quad and awakens the entire campus from the previous night's debauchery by ringing a large bell.
+A tearful Julian, remorseful of his treatment towards Half-Pint and Jane, arrives and stands eye-to-eye with Dap, who breaks the fourth wall to tell the audience directly, "Please, wake up."

 Cast

 Themes

-School Daze explores several issues within the Black-American community such as colorism, elitism, classism, political activism, hazing, groupthink, female self-esteem, social mobility, and hair texture bias—all against the backdrop of an historically black college.
-Daphnee McMaster of The Spool asserts that in setting the film at an HBCU director Spike Lee peers into a very particular black space largely isolated from the rest of American society: "every conversation is directly related to black people’s own perceptions of, and issues amongst, themselves".
+School Daze explores several issues within the Black-American community such as colorism, elitism, classism, political activism, hazing, groupthink, female self-esteem, social mobility, and hair texture bias—all against the backdrop of a historically black college.
+Daphnee McMaster of The Spool asserts that in setting the film at an HBCU director Spike Lee peers into a very particular black space largely isolated from the rest of American society: "every conversation is directly related to black people's own perceptions of, and issues amongst, themselves".